-However, in practice it is common to add into the agreement that the losing party shall bear the arbitration costs, unless otherwise decided by the tribunal.
+However, in practice it is common to add into the arbitration clause or agreement that the losing party shall bear the arbitration costs, unless otherwise decided by the tribunal.

 4.21 Are there any statistics available on arbitration proceedings in China?